"Does life imitate art, or does art imitate life?" Whatever the answer is, the Arts are alive and well here in Morton 709.

 I am so grateful to be a part of Morton 709.
 My heart has always loved school and being in schools.
 I graduated from Olivet Nazarene University with degrees in Communications and Psychology.

 My husband and I have raised our sons here, worshiped here, and somewhere along the way...
 Morton became our home.
 Our oldest son married the amazing girl he walked with in high school graduation.
-The youngest one walked in graduation with a special friend from diapers to diplomas.
+Our youngest son walked into graduation with a special friend from diapers to diplomas.
 They both have chosen to live here as adults.
 This community is special.
 Look for the good and you find it.
 I've kept a gratitude journal since January 2013 to remind me of the littlest gifts in each day.

 Dr. Smock, Ed.
 D.